Table Rocks

 Native Americans and First Settlers

-In the 1850s, the Table Rocks were the site of a significant battle during the Rogue River Indian Wars.
+In the 1850s, the Table Rocks were the site of a historic battle during the Rogue River Indian Wars.
 Major Philip Kearny led the displacement of the Rogue (Takelma) tribe, forcing them into reservations.
 Many settlers arrived after the events and quickly developed the area.
 The Town of Table Rock post office was established in 1872.

 20th Century Development and Protection